 Biodiversity can be defined as the variety of habitats in a given area.
 It encompasses all living organisms, from birds, animals, insects and aquatic life to the bacteria in your gut.
 We have policy-approved definitions too.
-Opinion
+Blog Post

 Jan 6, 2014 By

 Mixed-use, Smart Growth, Sustainability, Walkability, we have a tendency in urban planning to use generalizations for prescribing the right city form.
-Opinion
+Blog Post

 Oct 16, 2013 By